tp7/SangNom2/README.md

 * It's open source
 * Correct borders processing
 * Additinal colorspace support
+* Multithreading support
 * Requries SSE2

-Performance right now is mostly identical to the old version despite this plugin using SSE2.
-Additional improvements are planned.
+Singlethreaded performance is mostly identical to the old version despite this plugin using SSE2.

 ### Y8 ###
-The most important difference for now is Y8 support in AviSynth 2.6.
+One of the most important differences is Y8 support in AviSynth 2.6.
 This enables much faster antialiasing (especially when used with [FTurn](https://github.com/tp7/fturn) plugin) without any chroma processing.
 ```
 function maa(clip input, int "mask") {
     mask = input.mt_edge("sobel",7,7,5,5).mt_inflate()